How to Make a Paper Pinwheel

-If you have children, paper pinwheels are a great way for budding scientists to test and explore the power of breath and air!
+Paper pinwheels are a great way for budding scientists to test and explore the power of breath and air!
 The stronger your breath, the faster they will spin.
 As a parent/educator, allow these pinwheels to provide STEM support while you talk to kids about wind turbines, windmills, and renewable energy.

-If you do not have children, making these pinwheels is an excellent DIY project for decorating baby showers, adding a fun touch to a brunch buffet, and could even be a lovely addition to a wedding.Continue to 2 of 6 below.
+However, if you do not have children, these pinwheels are an excellent DIY project for decorating baby showers, adding a fun touch to a brunch buffet, and could even be a lovely addition to a wedding.

-- 1 straw per pinwheel
+- 1 Straw

-- 1 pushpin per pinwheel
+- 1 Pushpin

-Cut Down Lines
+Cut Down the Lines

-Use the scissors to cut down the diagonal lines you just marked on your paper.Continue to 5 of 6 below.
+Use the scissors to cut down the diagonal lines that you just marked on your paper.

 Fold and Pin

-Fold alternating points (every other point) into the center dot and put a pushpin through.
-This step can be tricky since the points like to escape if you are not holding them tight–so patience is key.Continue to 6 of 6 below.
+Fold every other point into the center dot and put a pushpin through the paper.
+This step can be tricky because the points like to escape if you are not holding them tight, so patience is key.